Saturday, October 20, 2018

 Which brings us to last night in Stockton, to that elimination game, to Ted jogging in from the bullpen with the season on the line.

 Down 5-1 in the seventh, facing a BYU rally with runners on base, this was exactly the kind of pressure moment we'd talked about since he was little.
-Not the glory moments—not the home runs or the strikeouts that make highlight reels—but the quiet, crucial situations where everything you've learned gets distilled into execution.
+Not the glory moments, not the home runs or the strikeouts that make highlight reels, but the quiet, crucial situations where everything you've learned gets distilled into execution.

 He shuts down the scoring threat in the bottom of the seventh.
 It wasn't perfect, but it was good.

-Then, he pitches a spotless eighth inning.
+Then, he pitches an almost spotless eighth inning.

 Watching from six hundred miles away on that grainy stream, I can feel something building.
 The Lions start scratching and clawing in the ninth, mounting a comeback that brings them to within one run.
 Tying run at third base, two outs...
 For a moment, I can see it all unfolding: the impossible rally, the championship game I'll drive to today, one more chance to see him pitch at this level.